Quick Overview:

 The Frustration with Page Formatting

 Large documents can be a challenge in Microsoft Word unless you understand how page formatting works.
 For instance, even if you only want to change a header or page number starting at the top of an individual page, Word assumes you want to change the entire document.
-This is especially frustrating for former WordPerfect users who were able to change page formatting from any page forward.
+This is especially frustrating for former WordPerfect users who could change page formatting from any page onward.

 What is the answer in Microsoft Word?
 Create section breaks!